michaelmagero/michaelmagero/README.md

 ### Hi, I'm Magero <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

 Software Engineer from Nairobi Kenya.
-I am an avid learner and tinkerer who opens a new repository every other day to test out ideas and fork interesting repos that i can learn and contribute to.
+I am an avid learner and tinkerer who opens a new repository every other day to test out ideas and fork interesting repos that I can learn and contribute to.

 **Talking about Personal Stuffs:**